imba/imba/packages/imba-ui/readme.md

 # imba-ui

-This repository is a work in progress.
+This package is a work in progress.
 As such, for the time being `imba-ui` is intended to serve as a source of inspiration for users to see how succinct it is to create components in Imba.
 So feel free to either install and use these components, or jump in to a specific component and look at the code for it.